 Evaluating Cost vs Structure

-Term loans are often selected not solely because of their rates, but because of:
+Term loans are often chosen not only for their rates, but for:

 - Predictable repayment schedules